- Starter

 Step 7.
 Schedule the Flow to be executed periodically.

-Work with messages in JSON, XML, and other text Formats
+Work with messages in CSV, JSON, XML, and other text Formats

-To work with messages in these Formats, when configuring the Kafka Connection, select String
+To work with messages in these Formats, when configuring the Kafka Connection or Azure Event Hubs connection, select String

 for the Value serializer